ombori/grid-docs/cli/reference.md

 ```bash
 omg org list [search-string]
 ```

-Where you need to replace `[search-string]` with the parameter you want to search with.
+> Replace `[search-string]` with the parameter you want to search with.
 This will search in both the name and the slug.